 Katie Gerber, Founder and Artistic Director, Conductor of Scherzo, Felice, and Cantando Choruses

-Throughout her career, Katie has always maintained an active balance between singing professionally, teaching music both privately, and in a classroom setting, and choral directing.
+Katie has enjoyed a highly versatile career as a professional singer, classroom music teacher, private voice instructor and choral director.
 She completed her undergraduate degree at I.U Jacobs School of Music, where she received a double degree in Vocal Performance and Music Education with a Choral Music emphasis.
 Following this, Katie resided in Sydney, Australia for several years, where she was head of Vocal Department at Stella Maris College, created curriculum, and directed several of the school’s internationally award-winning choruses.
 Following this, Katie relocated to San Francisco, in order to complete her MM in Voice at San Francisco Conservatory of Music.
 At SFCM, Katie sang the role of Pamina, in “The Magic Flute”, Clori in “L’Egisto”, and the role of Armida in “Rinaldo”, with Conservatory Baroque.
 Upon graduating from SFCM, Katherine was awarded with several distinctions, including the Dean's Award in Excellence for Opera Performance, and the Dean's Award for Performance in Baroque Vocal Music.

 Katie has worked as a choral director in several schools and choruses, including the world re-known children's choruses, the Piedmont East Bay Children's Chorus, Cantabile Youth Singers in Los Altos and the Nueva School for Gifted Learning, where she directed the school choruses and was Head of LS Music.
 Katie has also directed music at two prominent Bay area churches over the past several years, while maintaining a busy private voice studio at home.
 Her most recent project has been through a grant-funded project at UCSF/Mt.
 Zion, directing a chorus for the hearing impaired.
 Katie is also the Associate Director of the well-known summer program for gifted education, SummerGATE, where she also enjoys coordinating music classes and performances and directing a small Glee Club.